 The roman style mosaic in BoJack’s bathroom is typical of ones that archaeologists find in the ancient homes of aristocrats.

-Painted in 1938, this image of a farmer and his donkey is an example of Rivera’s many portrayals of rural Mexican life.
+Painted in 1938, this image of a farmer and his donkey is an example of Diego Rivera’s many portrayals of rural Mexican life.
 Without seeing his face, we are free to impose any identity on the hat-wearing farmer – he could by any of the myriad agricultural workers scattered throughout the nation.
-In a twist of fate, Rivera belonged to the Mexican Communist party and was obviously against Capitalism, but now his works are being sold for very high prices.
-His work hangs of one of the super-expensive restaurant in Hollywoo in the show.
+In a twist of fate, Rivera belonged to the Mexican Communist Party and was obviously against Capitalism, but now his works are being sold for very high prices.
+His work hangs at one of the super-expensive restaurants in Hollywoo in the show.

 Ophelia is one of the most popular Pre-Raphaelite works and one of the best-known illustrations from Shakespeare’s play “Hamlet”.
 The painting hangs above Sarah Lynn’s bed to show her literary alter ego – Ophelia and her tragic death.